The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 - The largest carved agate bowl in the world, produced in the 4th century.
 Apparently the word “Christ” is inscribed in Greek letters in the actual (natural) substance of the stone, though it takes more imagination than I’ve got to see it

-- A narwhal tusk from the early-16th century, believed to be (like the Ainkhüm sword) from a unicorn
+- A narwhal tusk from the early-16th century, once believed to be from a unicorn

-The remaining ecclesiastical exhibits consist mainly of reliquaries presented in beautiful wooden cabinets topped with golden decoration.
-I believe these may be the original display cabinets from the time of Emperor Franz Joseph.
-They include various alleged Christian relics:
+The remaining ecclesiastical exhibits consist mainly of reliquaries.
+Some are part of the secular exhibition, while others appear in their own beautiful wooden cabinets topped with golden decoration.
+I believe these to be the original display cabinets from the time of Emperor Franz Joseph.

-- A piece of wood from Jesus Christ’s manger
+- A piece of wood from the manger of Christ

 - A tooth from John the Baptist